Showing posts with label mooresville. Show all posts

 Day 4:Oct 24,

-Today, we had planned to go to the Renaissance Fair but decided it was going to be too crowded, so we decided to go to Goodwill.
+Today, we had planned to go to the Renaissance Fair but decided it would be too crowded, so we decided to go to Goodwill.

-Paula, Amber, and I got lunch at McAlister's and took it to Lake Norman to eat.
+Paula, Amber, and I had lunch at McAlister's and then took it to Lake Norman.
 I ordered a half Reuben and Southwest salad.

 Reuben corn beef, sauerkraut Swiss cheese, Thousand Island dressing, and marble rye bread.